-- Injection Site Reactions should only be reported on the ISR log.
-If the site considers an event to be related to the injection but there is no code available on the ISR form, the event should be reported on the AE log. - If an AE location is directly at the injection site, include the term "at injection site" in the reported Event diagnosis. - "Local" is not a defined anatomic site. - Recording that an AE occurred at the injection site is important, as complications at the site of study product administration are grouped separately in the coding and analysis of AEs. - The term "post-injection" should only be used for AEs related to the injection procedure, generally occurring during or immediately after the injection procedure.
+• Injection Site Reactions are considered related to study product and should only be reported on the ISR log.
+If the site considers an event to be related to the injection but there is no code available on the ISR form, the event should be reported on the AE log.
+The site PI should decide if the event is due to the study product or to the actual procedure of the injection itself.

+- If an AE location is directly at the injection site, include the term "at injection site" in the reported Event diagnosis. - "Local" is not a defined anatomic site. - Recording that an AE occurred at the injection site is important, as complications at the site of study product administration are grouped separately in the coding and analysis of AEs. - The term "post-injection" should only be used for AEs related to the injection procedure, generally occurring during or immediately after the injection procedure.
 "Post-injection" refers to the time after the act of delivering the study product with needle and syringe.
 This is distinct from an AE related to the study product.
 See below for examples.